KIM LEVAL, EXECUTIVE DIRECTOR

 Ashley spreads the word for NCAP via web, print and community events.
 Before joining NCAP, she worked as a crew leader for the Montana Conservation Corps and in graphic design/marketing for the outdoor gear industry.
-She holds a degree in graphic design from Portland State University and also has experience with non-profit housing.
-In her free time, Ashley enjoys running, biking, rock climbing, backpacking and gardening.
+She holds a degree in graphic design from Portland State University and in her free time enjoys running, biking, rock climbing, backpacking and gardening.